meditationstuff/protocol_1/index.md

 	* (Sit, stand, lay down, readjust)

 [<a href="#179h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="manipulation-themed-pith-instructions" href="#manipulation-themed-pith-instructions">manipulation-themed pith instructions:</a>

+* Pith-of-the-pith:
+	* Sometimes don't manipulate "bodymindworld" (relax, wait, patience, receptiveness, effortlessness), and sometimes do manipulate "bodymindworld."
+* Full pith instructions:
+	* Sometimes =
+		* when you're cautiously, minimally, gently experimentally unsure, or
+		* when it's good, or more good than bad, to do so (as best you can currently tell)
+	* Sometimes DON'T manipulate:
+		* experience:
+			* Don't try to generate/&#8203;create/&#8203;manifest (an) experience(s).
+			* Don't try to dispel/&#8203;destroy (an) experience(s).
+			* Don't try to find/&#8203;call-forth/&#8203;recover (an) experience(s).
+			* Don't try to bury/&#8203;push-away (an) experience(s).
+			* Don't try to control/&#8203;change the qualities/&#8203;process/&#8203;evolution of (an) experience(s).
+			* Don't try to stabilize/&#8203;hold-onto/&#8203;crystallize/&#8203;keep (an) experience(s).
+			* Don't try to increase or decrease the intensity/&#8203;magnitude of (an) experience(s).
+			* Don't try to push, pull, or otherwise manipulate (an) experience(s).
+		* attention:
+			* Don't try to stay/&#8203;remain with (an) experience(s).
+			* Don't try leave/&#8203;flee (an) experience(s).
+			* Don't try to find (an) experience(s).
+			* Don't try return to (an) experience(s).
+			* Don't try to avoid (an) experience(s).
+			* Don't try to resist avoiding (an) experience(s).
+			* Okay to avoid, okay to find, okay to be fixated, okay to be magnetized, okay to be compelled...
+		* mind:
+			* Don't try to know.
+			* Don't try to not know.
+			* Don't try to think.
+			* Don't try to not think.
+			* Don't try to figure out.
+			* Don't try to not figure out.
+			* Don't try to realize.
+			* Don't try to not realize.
+			* Let yourself be sure.
+			* Let yourself be unsure.
+		* body:
+			* Let yourself relax.
+			* Let yourself be tight.
+			* Let yourself be constricted.
+			* Let yourself be open.
+			* Let yourself be still.
+			* Let yourself move, adjust, readjust, balance, be in equipoise, be comfortable.
+			* Let yourself be moved, spontaneous.
+		* action/&#8203;doing (including for all the above and below):
+			* Okay to find you can...
+			* Okay to find you can't...
+			* Don't try to try...
+			* Don't try to not try...
+			* Don't try to do...
+			* Don't try to not do...
+			* Don't try to not try to...
+			* Okay to find yourself doing...
+			* Okay to find yourself not doing...
+			* Okay to perseverate...
+			* Okay to not persist...
+			* Okay to let go of...
+			* Okay to let go of completely (when it is)...
+			* Okay to find you can't let go of...
+			* Okay to forget, to daydream, be in reverie, to go, to return...
+		* world:
+			* Okay to temporarily or completely let go of intentions, plans, goals, preferences, outcomes...
+			* Okay to have intentions, plans, goals, preferences, outcomes...
+	* Sometimes DO manipulate:
+		* Sometimes do manipulate world, attention, mind, body as you are called to do so, urged to do so, or find yourself doing so.
+		* Okay to find yourself doing the opposite of any of the "don't"'s, for seconds, minutes, hours, days, weeks, months, years...
+	* Sometimes cleanly, smoothly INTERLEAVE* manipulating and not manipulating and daydreaming and reverie and movement and walking...

+Note: Regarding "interleaving," interleaving meditation and LIFE isn't particularly recommended, except for cautiously stolen moments, because the ultimate combination of meditation and life is just life.
+Perhaps keep meditation and life somewhat separate and let them sift into each other naturally so/&#8203;until only life remains.
+But also ignore/&#8203;adapt this, too, if it doesn't feel right.

+Note: Don't take too seriously all the "ontology" and "categorization" above.
+Let it be fluid and playful and provisional, discardable.

+[<a href="#179ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="180"></span><a id="embodied-learning" href="#embodied-learning">embodied learning:</a>